vlz1/libEXIB/Documentation/EXIB.md

 The main purpose of the string type is to disambiguate text data from other integer arrays, but it also allows strings to be accessed directly as a `const char*` into the decode buffer because of the added null-terminator.

+Strings **MUST** end with a terminator of their respective character type.
+For example, a string of `EXIB_TYPE_INT32` must have a 32-bit null-terminator.

 ## String Table